Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Why Used Oil Is So Dangerous

 After a service interval, oil carries a concentrated cocktail of combustion byproducts, heavy metals (lead, zinc, cadmium) and unburned fuel that don't break down harmlessly.
-A single litre of used oil can contaminate up to one million litres of drinking water.
+A single quart of used oil can contaminate up to one million liters of drinking water.
 Tipped down a stormwater drain it goes straight to waterways.
 Illegal disposal also carries real legal exposure — fines run into the thousands.
 The flip side: properly collected used oil is valuable, re-refined with about a third of the energy of refining crude, so when you drop it off correctly it genuinely goes back into the supply chain.

 Step 1 — Store It Right After the Drain